 If you need a website builder with your hosting account, there are a few things to consider and watch for when comparing web hosting providers:

-- Tiered services are ideal – you may not need all the features and functionality when first getting started, so you don’t want to pay for more than you need.
-Choose a host with a website builder using tiered services with different prices, so you can start small and scale up as needed.
+- Tiered services are ideal: You may not need all the features and functionality when first getting started, so you don’t want to pay for more than you need.
+Choose a host with a website builder using tiered services with different prices so you can start small and scale up as needed.

 Scalability

-Scalability is a major concern, and should be one of the key things you consider when choosing a hosting provider.
 As your business grows, you’ll see a consistent and steady increase in website traffic, purchases, and queries on your website.

 Variety in Hosting Plans

-A scalable website host will offer a range of hosting plans from those with simplified features to more expensive plans that include a wider range of advanced features and functionality.
 A new website, especially for a small to mid-sized business in the early stages of online growth, isn’t likely to need advanced functions and features like unlimited disk space and performance enhancements (like faster CPUs and more server memory).

-Choosing a lower-tier reduces overhead costs and, with a variety of hosting plans in place, it’s clear that as business grows, you’ll be able to transition to a higher tier with more functionality.
 Most importantly, scaling up to a higher tier won’t require any kind of server or host migration.
 You’ll never have to take your site offline when scaling up with the same website host.

 Data Storage

-When comparing hosting plans you’ll likely see lower-tier plans with limitations on disk space increasing incrementally to the top tiers offering unlimited disk space.
-Don’t let storage limitations dissuade you from starting with a lower tier.
+When comparing hosting plans, you’ll likely see lower-tier plans with limitations on disk space increasing incrementally to the top tiers that offer unlimited disk space.

 Bandwidth

-Most modern hosting plans provide a lot of bandwidth, even at lower level or entry-level shared hosting plans.
-Be wary of any hosting provider that puts limits on bandwidth.
 While you’re not likely to exceed bandwidth caps for average use, a sudden spike in popularity and site traffic could result in excessive overage charges for exceeding bandwidth caps.

-In a situation where bandwidth limitations are present, it’s a good idea to understand the cost of exceeding limitations, and what happens to your site once that cap is reached for the billing period – do you pay excess bandwidth fees, purchase additional bandwidth in blocks, or is your site forced offline?
+In a situation where bandwidth limitations are present, it’s a good idea to understand the cost of exceeding limitations and what happens to your site once that cap is reached for the billing period – do you pay excess bandwidth fees, purchase additional bandwidth in blocks, or is your site forced offline?

 Host and Server Reliability

-HostPapa, for example, works only with servers obtained through first-grade suppliers including HP and SuperMicro.
-The newest servers employed include 32 cores with a minimum of 128GB of RAM along with solid state drives.
-Our investment in cutting-edge hardware along with residing in a powerful and trusted data center (shared by over 150 major telecommunication companies) ensures customers always get blazing performance.
+The newest servers include 32 cores with a minimum of 128GB of RAM and solid-state drives (SSD Storage).
+Our investment in cutting-edge hardware along with residing in a powerful and trusted data center (shared by over 150 major telecommunication companies), ensures customers always get blazing performance.

 It also allows us to offer a 99.9% uptime guarantee.